gered/pbe/README.md

 I've written a quick CLI utility to expose this functionality in syntect to make it easier to use as an end-user.
 This can be found in the "syntax_to_css" project within this repository.
 This tool will let you turn your `.tmTheme` files from Sublime Text into `.css` files which you can then use with PBE to style your syntax highlighted code blocks.

+---

+## Not-So-Frequently Asked Questions

+### Why not use a static site generator instead?

+If you want to use a static site generator, then that is what you should use!
+Absolutely!

+I find it a little boring personally, and I don't really care to learn how to use someone else's project for that.
+You'll probably never see me use a static site generator for my own personal use.